 Often in Downtown areas, much of the current storefront parking supply is consumed by employees and other parkers who evade enforcement.
 Better enforcement leads to higher turnover rates, effectively creating new parking supply, benefiting Downtown businesses.
 The increased enforcement should be done without creating a parking environment that is hostile to visitors and new residents.
-There are four specific strategies El Paso should consider: i.
-Increase Probability of Time-Limit Offenders Receiving Tickets Employee parking is a poor use of Downtown storefront parking spaces because it underutilizes highly valued parking spaces.
-Employee cars sit all day without generating additional pedestrian activity or additional shopping.
+There are four specific strategies El Paso should consider:

+i.
+Increase probability of time limit offenders receiving tickets Employee parking is a poor use of Downtown storefront parking spaces because it underutilizes highly valued parking spaces.
+Employee cars sit all day without generating additional pedestrian activity to the street and without generating additional shopping trips (economic activity).
 Employees and employers parking in front of their businesses impede the access of customers to their stores, making Downtown shopping less attractive.

 ii.
-Eliminate Parking Shuffle
+Eliminate 2-hour shuffle

-Experience has shown that some employees and other longterm parkers avoid parking tickets by shuffling their cars throughout the day.
-Increased enforcement efforts will decrease the likelihood of such parkers shuffling their cars.
+Experience has shown that some employees and other long-term parkers avoid parking tickets by shuffling their cars throughout the day.
+Increased enforcement efforts will decrease the likelihood of such parkers shuffling their cars within the same time zone.